Nicer error reporting

 Results

 A function like read_to_string doesn’t return a string.
-Instead, it returns a Result that contains either a String or an error of some type (in this case std::io::Error).
+Instead, it returns a Result that contains either a String or an error of some type.
+In this case, std::io::Error.

 How do you know which it is?
 Since Result is an enum, you can use match to check which variant it is: